flatt-security/shisho/docs/content/index.md

 ## Language Support

 See [the roadmap](/roadmap) for further details.
-You can request a new language support at [GitHub issues](https://github.com/flatt-security/shisho/issues)!
+You can request new language support at [GitHub issues](https://github.com/flatt-security/shisho/issues)!

 ## Feedback